rajib-kubernetes/K8s-Main-Rajib/docker-to-kubernetes/1.step-plane/readme.md

-## Migration plan:
+# Migration plan:
-To be able to deploy our wordpress application to kubernetes, we would need to perform the following steps, in order:
+## To be able to deploy our wordpress application to kubernetes, we would need to perform the following steps, in order:

-**Note:** It is VERY important that you set TTL for the DNS zone of the related domain to a low value, say "5 minutes".
-This will ensure that when you change DNS records, the change is propagated quickly across DNS servers around the world.

 * Stop the related wordpress docker-compose application on the docker server.